 The students and staff of the SCDSB represent a rich diversity of faith traditions.
 The Holy Days and Holidays calendar helps identify some important days of commemoration.
 The expectation is that SCDSB schools and worksites do not schedule events on significant holy days (marked in bold in the calendar) that would exclude observing staff and students from participating.
-For further information, visit www.scdsb.on.ca, then select 'About Us', 'Equity & Inclusive Education' and 'Holy Days and Holidays Calendar'.
+For further information, visit www.scdsb.on.ca, then select 'About Us', 'Equity & Inclusive Education' and 'Days of Awareness'.